 Today is May 27 and the Navigate the Chaos question to consider is “how often is your thinking intuitive compared to rational?”
 Thinking about thinking is hard work.
 Getting through the day can be challenging enough for most people.
-Yet successful people who navigate the chaos spend time thinking about their thinking.
+Yet successful people who navigate the chaos and practice the art of living well spend time thinking about their cognitive process.
 In addition to assessing what they think, they also evaluate how they think.

 In a Psychology Today article Dr. David Ludden explained economists have traditionally assumed that humans are rational decision makers.
 In recent decades, however, psychologists working in the field of behavioral economics have come to recognize that people are limited in their ability to make rational decisions.
 “In some cases, such as when we have the time and the cognitive resources to think things through, we can be quite rational in our decision making.
 But when we’re constrained by time we tend to make quick, gut-feeling decisions.”